Featured image for Therapy Central article on how to get over a breakup, covering healing and moving on.

 0:00 45:30

-The end of a relationship can feel like a physical weight, a constant ache that follows you through the day.
-It’s a deeply personal and often painful experience, and if you’re feeling lost, you are not alone.
+The end of a relationship can feel like a physical ache that follows you through the day.
+If you’re searching for steady ground after a breakup, you’re far from alone.

 Why Do Breakups Hurt So Much?